 Together the writing team produce an outline based on a newspaper report of a brave rescue at Dunkirk.
-The Ministry decides it’s ideal for lifting the morale of the home front during The Blitz bombings and for potentially kindling American interest in joining the war.
-Their Finest follows the making of the film, from script writing to production and eventual release.
+The Ministry decides it’s ideal for lifting the morale of the home front during The Blitz bombings.
+And for potentially kindling American interest in joining the war.
+Their Finest follows the making of the film, from scriptwriting to production and eventual release.

 While the film departs from the book in several areas (for instance, a couple of central characters in the book were completely missing from the film version!), I enjoyed both.
-A reluctant actor in the Dunkirk film is Ambrose Hilliard, a star of stage and film in the 1920s, who refuses to believe his stardom has dimmed with the passing of the years.
+A reluctant actor in the Dunkirk film is Ambrose Hilliard, a star of stage and film in the 1920s, who refuses to believe his stardom has dimmed with the passing years.

-Superbly played by Bill Nighy in the film, Hilliard’s thoughts and dialogue in the book are full of acerbic wit and had me laughing out loud, all the more so because it was so easy to imagine Bill Nighy delivering them!
+Superbly played by Bill Nighy in the film, Hilliard’s thoughts and dialogue in the book are full of acerbic wit and had me laughing out loud, all the more so because it was so easy to imagine Nighy delivering them!

 Having enjoyed both the film and the book, I posted my thoughts on Twitter and it was a pleasant surprise for the author, Lissa Evans, to respond and thank me for my tweet.

 © 2017 Robert Fairhead